Argentine presidential TV debate may be ruling party's last chance

-BUENOS AIRES (Reuters) - Argentina’s ruling party presidential candidate, Daniel Scioli, lagging in the opinion polls, will have to win points in Sunday night’s debate against his business-friendly rival if he hopes to revive his campaign in time to win the Nov.
+BUENOS AIRES, Nov 15 (Reuters) - Argentina’s ruling party presidential candidate, Daniel Scioli, lagging in the opinion polls, will have to win points in Sunday night’s debate against his business-friendly rival if he hopes to revive his campaign in time to win the Nov.
 22 election.

 Scioli, the governor of Buenos Aires province, has been endorsed by outgoing President Cristina Fernandez.
 Barred by law from running for a third term this year, Fernandez will leave her successor to deal with double-digit inflation, scant central bank reserves and a widening fiscal deficit.